Tools4everBV/HelloID-Conn-Prov-Target-Sibi/README.md

 You can change this behavior in the `create.ps1` by setting the boolean `$updatePerson` to the value of `$true`.

 > Be aware that this might have unexpected implications.

+### Remarks

+- The `Active` field is currently not being used in the API.

+- When a new user is created, the fields: `department_code department_name job_position_code job_position_name` are mandatory.
+Typically, this data comes from an external system and will be used within Sibi to connector these fields to groups.

+For the connector, we provide the values known to us.

+- Different `[Account]` and `[UpdateAccount]` object.

+When a new user is created, the JSON payload is a 'flat' object containing the `department_code department_name job_position_code job_position_name` fields.
+The response however is that `department` and `job_position` are both hashtables.
+This means that, in order to update a user, we have to use a slightly different object that incorporates these hashtables.

+- The fields `department.location`, `department.id`, `job_position.function_group` and `job_position.id` can be ignored and set to a `null` value.
+These fields are only used when an external system is integrated with Sibi.

 ## Getting help